Guide

 4. Mobile or in-shop?
 Usually the same price, but some shops upcharge mobile.

 5. Insurance or cash?
 Insurance reimbursement rates are negotiated between shops and insurers; cash prices are set by the shop.
-They can differ by 10–30% in either direction.

-2026 Windshield Replacement Cost Ranges (NJ & NY)
+2026 Prices (NJ & NY)

-Modern family vehicle with ADAS$400–$950Glass + labor + ADAS calibration
+Windshield needing ADAS calibrationfrom $700Glass + labor + ADAS calibration

 ADAS Calibration: The Hidden Half of the Cost

 ADAS — Advanced Driver Assistance Systems — includes the forward-facing camera, radar, lane-keep assist, automatic emergency braking, and adaptive cruise control on modern vehicles.
-After windshield replacement, those sensors must be recalibrated to within millimeters.
+After a windshield replacement, those sensors must be recalibrated to within millimeters.
 This is not optional on most 2018-or-newer vehicles.

 If a shop tells you “no calibration needed” on a 2018+ Camry, Accord, Sienna, Odyssey, Highlander, Pilot, RAV4, CR-V, Outback, or most European vehicles — get a second opinion.